MarcelWaldvogel/sieve/README.md

 # WheelSieve

-Wheel-based prime number sieve and integer factorization program written in C.
+Wheel-based prime number sieve written in C.
-A Python 3 clone of the sieve is [PySieve](https://github.com/artemmavrin/pysieve).
+A Python 3 clone of this program is [PySieve](https://github.com/artemmavrin/pysieve).

 ## Usage